Scientist, Neuroscience Discovery

 - Experience with mouse handling and dosing is necessary

-- Experience with behavior and cognitive assays is necessary
+- Experience with nerve injury models behavior and mechanisms is necessary

 - Solid experience with immunohistochemistry and microscopy is necessary